 The new products include the aforementioned Nest Secure, a home security system; Nest Hello, an internet-connected doorbell; an outdoor version of its Nest Cam IQ security camera (which uses Google face recognition to identify people who wander into range); and, perhaps most significant, the integration of the voice-based Google Assistant into Nest products, beginning with the indoor IQ camera.

 The launch not only brings Nest into new territory, but also sends a signal that despite changes and setbacks, it’s still powered by the same impulse: to transform the home by reinventing mundane home appliances and services with internet connectivity and cutting-edge design.
+Since this needs internet connectivity, you would need a fast internet connection.
+Learn more about getting a fast ISP provider here.
 “The DNA hasn’t changed,” says Matt Rogers, who cofounded the company in 2010 with its first CEO, Tony Fadell.
 “But I think we finally are able to achieve what we’ve always talked about doing.
 We’re in millions of homes now.
 We’ve laid this foundation of products that solve really important problems and now we can link them together and do more with them.”
 Given, of course, that the lights glow green.

 The face of Nest used to be Fadell, a visionary product designer best known for his iPod work, and a famously exacting leader.
 (He reportedly tried to cut short his cofounder’s honeymoon so the new bridegroom could address some product crises.
 Rogers refused.)
 The new leader would prefer not to be its face.
 When Fadell left in June 2016, Larry Page replaced him with Marwan Fawaz, a nuts-and-bolts guy who is much in the mold of other recent Alphabet division leaders: experienced, middle-aged guys (always guys) known less for vision than for delivering quarterly results.
 Though Fawaz is not reticent about invoking his considerable experience, his approach is methodical and straightforward.
 And decidedly not flamboyant.
 “They call me No Drama Marwan,” he says.